 - 1/2 pressure = 1/4 volume

-To compensate, the paired preamps often use a compressor to even-out the levels.
-Although this compression can be quite audible at times.
+To compensate, the paired preamps often use a compressor to even-out levels.
+Although the sound of this compression can be quite noticeable at times.

 Two other downsides worth noting are:

-- Professional installation required – although modifications are minimal.
+- Pro Install Required – although modifications are minimal.

-Except with more flexibility…as they can be mounted under the bridge, inside or outside the body, and really ANYWHERE you like…
+Except they can be mounted almost anywhere, like under the bridge, inside or outside the body, or wherever.

-Simply by attaching the sensor with a temporary adhesive that can be easily removed without damage to the finish…no installation or modifications required.
+And installation is insanely simple.
+All you need to do is attach the sensor temporary adhesive that can be easily removed without damage to the finish.

 The biggest downside is that it is quite sensitive to feedback, and can be difficult to use in louder settings with multiple instruments.

-Essentially a high-quality miniature microphone that mounts inside the body of your guitar…
+Since they are essentially a high-quality miniature microphone that mounts inside the body of your guitar.

-Because they have the widest frequency range, and are great at preserving the natural tonal balance of the instrument.
+Since they have the widest frequency range, they’re great at preserving the natural tonal balance of the instrument.

-First off, they can be quite expensive, both in the cost of the pickup itself, AND the cost of the professional installation that will most likely be required.
+On the other hand, they’re also expensive, in both the cost of the pickup itself, AND the cost of the professional installation.

-And are usually only appropriate for use in solo acts, and small quiet venues.
+They’re also MOST prone to feedback…and are usually only usable for solo acts, and small quiet venues.

 One might sound better, but be more prone to feedback, and another might do the exact opposite.

-Well actually, you can.
-Many of the more expensive models are “blended” systems that combine a high-quality microphone with one of the other 3 options.
+Because many of the most expensive pickups use blended designs that combine a high-quality microphone with one of the other piezo-based sensors.